1dZb1/MagicNodes/README.md

 - Notes
   - Lowering the starting latent (e.g., 512x768) or lower, reduces both VRAM and RAM.
   - Disabling hi-res depth/edges (ControlFusion) reduces peaks. (not recommended!)
   - Depth weights add a bit of RAM on load; models live under `depth-anything/`.

+## 💥 Memory and ComfyUI
+- !!!!!!!During VAE tiling at ultra-high resolutions, more than those that fit into the memory of your video card, some of the processes stick in RAM.
+These are the nuance of ComfyUI, just restart ComfyUI.
+For my part, I clear everything that can be cleared from RAM and VRAM.!!!!!!
+- At each step, the image is upscaled from the previous step!
+Keep this in mind, the final image may not fit into your PC's memory if the starting latency is high.

 ## Install (ComfyUI 0.3.60, tested on this version)